NQCD/NQCDynamics.jl/docs/src/initialconditions/samplingmethods/hamiltonian.md

 Our implementation of Hamiltonian Monte Carlo (HMC) is a light wrapper around the [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl) package.
-If you want to learn about the HMC theory, refer to the references that they provide.
+If you want to learn about the HMC theory, refer to the references and docummention provided with [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl.

-Currently this works only for systems with classical nuclei (i.e. `Simulation` not `RingPolymerSimulation`) but it should be possible to extend it in the future.
+Currently, our implementation works for systems with classical nuclei (i.e. `Simulation` but not `RingPolymerSimulation`).
+We plan to extend in it in future.

 To perform this kind of sampling [`run_advancedhmc_sampling`](@ref InitialConditions.ThermalMonteCarlo.run_advancedhmc_sampling)